-Canadian rock maple (Acer Saccharum) is the iconic material of bolt-on electric guitar necks since 1940’s.
-There are good reasons why it is so, and since the availability of great quality rock maple from sustainable sources is good, I see no reason to replace it with something else.
+Canadian rock maple (Acer Saccharum) has been the iconic material of bolt-on electric guitar necks since 1940’s.
+There are good reasons why it is so.
+Since the availability of great quality rock maple from sustainable sources is good, I see no reason to replace it with something else.
 Don’t fix what ain’t broken, as they say.

-But even if maple would be good to go as it is, we have our maple thermally aged before turning it into guitars.
-This ingenious method improves the stability and rigidity of the wood – in other words, it makes this good stuff even better.
-There is a separate article about thermally aged tonewood for those of you who want to learn more about it.
+Even if maple would be good to go as it is, we have all our maple thermally aged before turning it into guitars.
+This ingenious method improves the stability and rigidity of the wood.
+In other words, it makes this good stuff even better.

-Rock Maple is not listed on CITES and the use of it does not require certification of any kind.
+Our maple comes from sustainable souces.
+Rock maple is not listed on CITES, and the use of it does not require certification of any kind.